Holf/EnvVarInjectorHttpModule/README.md

 I don't want to inject all Environment Variables, so I'll need a way of identifying which ones are 'interesting'.

-And I want to be able to choose a namespace for my Global Variables on the browser, so I can be sure they don't interfere with any other globals.
+And I want to be able to choose a namespace for my global variables on the browser, so I can be sure they don't interfere with any other globals.
+(How about I use 'prcoess.env' as a default, which is what your typical React App would use?)

 Oh, and I need to be able to target the correct JavaScript file(s).